CSE-112-Team-3/FoodJournal2.0/workplans/workplanWeek9.md

 - fix profile page and interactions around it so it is ready for API call implementation next week
 - finish frontend and backend for recipe/discover pages
 - user authentication so only logged in users can access the site
-- use css tailwind for responsive design
+- use css bootstrap for responsive design

 ## Meetings
 ### Tuesday (5/28): Sprint Planning Meeting ###